 A 2-pound bag of Epsom salts costs between $2.50 and $8.
 This price range includes scented Epsom salts.

 A 3-pound bag of Epsom salts costs between $3 and $9.
 Ones with more beneficial properties like aromatherapy and moisturizers tend to be at the higher end of this range.

 A 5-pound bag of Epsom salts costs between $6 and $15.
 Bags on the higher end of this spectrum may be Kosher, non-GMO, or have a higher purity.

 Q. Can I use Epsom salt instead of table salt?

 A. No. Epsom salt is flavorless and not edible.
 While it can be taken orally (under doctor supervision) as a holistic remedy for constipation, it’s generally not for consumption.
-It won’t add flavor to your food — which table salt, sea salt, Himalayan pink salt and Kosher salt all do — and may give you an unwanted run to the bathroom if you attempt to salt your meal with it because of the its high magnesium levels.
+It won’t add flavor to your food — which table salt, sea salt, Himalayan pink salt, and Kosher salt all do — and may give you an unwanted run to the bathroom if you attempt to salt your meal with it because of its high magnesium levels.

 Q. Will bathing in Epsom salt dry out my skin and hair the way swimming in the ocean does?